raunakca077/TSF-Automated-Testing/README.md

 ◇ Learn selenium and basic selenium automation scripting.

-◇ Start with Google Search and read tutorials.
-Watch videos to learn about various aspects of testing using selenium.

 ◇ Use selenium to create a test case to test the website thesparksfoundation.sg